“Frighteningly clever and disarmingly heartfelt folksongs” -Examiner.com

 Adhamh Roland is a genderqueer visionary activist who sings about resilience, human experience, evolution, interconnectedness and freedom from cycles of violence and oppression.

-Roland, hails from St. Louis Missouri where he began his music career belting anti-Capitalist anthems and Ani Difranco covers as a street performer at age 13.
-Roland’s multi-faceted and thoughtful style is a nod to the many journeys his life has offered him since those days; from the geographic, to the socio-political, to the spiritual.
-His songs embrace contradiction and dismantle duality in a poetic fabric of words, melody and spirit.
+Roland, hails from St. Louis, Missouri where he began his music career as a street performer at age 13.
+His multi-faceted and thoughtful songwriting integrates the many journeys his life has offered him; from the geographic, to the socio-political, to the spiritual.
+His songs embrace contradiction and dismantle duality in a poetic fabric of story, melody and spirit.

 Roland co-founded the Riot Folk collective in 2004 and has toured internationally for over ten years—4,000 miles of which he bicycled.
-He has released five albums including an intimate soundscape of his medical transition in which he harmonized with his pre-testosterone and post-testosterone voice in his 2009 release “Patchwork and Threadbare.”
-Roland has performed his acoustic sets in hundreds of venues including universities, union halls, meditation halls, churches, community gardens, sit-ins, picket lines and living rooms (his favorite).
+He has released six albums including an intimate soundscape of his medical transition in which he harmonized with his pre-testosterone and post-testosterone voice in his 2009 release “Patchwork and Threadbare.”
 Roland has scored film and theater performances, toured and created with Benchpress Burlesque and The Tranny Roadshow, and was featured in the 2009 documentary “Riot Acts: Flaunting Gender Deviance in Musical Performance.”